 Helen is a frequent guest of Victoria’s acclaimed Aventa Ensemble.
-In 2018 Helen will be featured in the premiere of Michael Finnissy’s new opera The Undivine Comedy, with Aventa.
+In January 2018 Helen was featured in the premiere of Michael Finnissy’s new opera Undivine Comedy, with Aventa.
 In 2012 she performed the North American premiere of Michael Finnissy’s Whitman, with the composer at the piano, and also worked with Aventa to present works by young composers at the IgNite!
 Festival.
 In 2015 Helen performed twice with Aventa, presenting Philippe Leroux’s virtuosic Voi(Rex) in February and premiering a new work by Michael Finnissy in May.

 Helen also performed Voi(Rex) with Ensemble 1534, a collective made up of Canada’s finest new music performers, in Ottawa (National Arts Centre) and Toronto (The Music Gallery) in 2013.